Cassandra Lewis

 She is a communications consultant to select nonprofit organizations and has experience writing articles, press releases, speeches, website content, marketing collateral, ads, fundraising materials, and reports.

-As a teaching artist, Cass enjoys working with aspiring and established writers of all backgrounds and was one of the presenters at the Delaware Art Museum’s Wilmington Writers’ Conference in 2020 and has been a guest lecturer at the Philadelphia Community College, Wilmington Montessori School, and New College of California.
-She has co-facilitated creative writing classes at 826 Valencia in San Francisco, and the Fortune Society in New York.
+Cass enjoys working with aspiring and established writers of all backgrounds.
+She was invited to be a faculty member at the 2024 Killer Nashville International Writers' Conference, offered her popular Restorative Writing and Memoir Writing classes at the Delaware Art Museum, and was one of the presenters at the Wilmington Writers’ Conference in 2020, where she led her sold out workshop, Fighting Fear Through Voice.
+She has been a guest lecturer at the Philadelphia Community College, Main Line Writers Group, Wilmington Montessori School, and New College of California.
+She co-facilitated creative writing classes at 826 Valencia in San Francisco, and the Fortune Society in New York.
 She was a creative writing instructor at Sand Paths Academy and served as the Director of Education at ACE Programs for the Homeless in New York City.
-She is currently a Writing Mentor for PEN America's Prison and Justice Writing Program.

 More information can be found on her website: CassLewis.com.